Maximal curves with respect to quadratic extensions over finite fields: Ihara-maximal curves

-Some of these couples can be discarded because the Ihara bound is greater than a known upper bound of $N_q(g)$.
+Some of these couples can be discarded because the Ihara bound is greater than a known upper bound of the maximal number $N_q(g)$ of rational points of a curve of genus $g$ over ${\mathbb F}_q$.
 We sum up in Table \ref{table:discard} these discarded couples with the helpful references (obtained for the most part thanks to ManyPoints \cite{manypoints}).

-Let us now treat the remaining cases with the help of Proposition \ref{Ihara-max} which ensures that a curve is Ihara-maximal if and only if it is both Diophantine-maximal and Diophantine-stable.
-The case of curves of genus one is easily handled as such a curve is always Diophantine-maximal (see Remark \ref{remark:elliptic}) and as Bars, Lario and Vrioni provide in Proposition 3.1 in \cite{BLV} the only isomorphism classes of Diophantine-stable elliptic curves.
+Let us now treat the remaining cases with the help of Proposition \ref{Ihara-max} which ensures that a curve is Ihara-maximal if and only if it is both HP-maximal and Diophantine-stable.
+The case of curves of genus one is easily handled as such a curve is always HP-maximal (see Remark \ref{remark:elliptic}) and as Bars, Lario and Vrioni provide in Proposition 3.1 in \cite{BLV} the only isomorphism classes of Diophantine-stable elliptic curves.

 When $g=3$ and $q=4$, we should have $N_1=N_2=14$.
 In \cite{BLV} the authors indicate the two only isomorphism classes of Diophantine-stable curves for the extension $\mathbb{F}_{16} / \mathbb{F}_{4}$.